 In our 2021 Survey of Public Trust: Emergency Communication and Public Safety for Rave Mobile Security, we interviewed 1011 US adults about their confidence in local government during the pandemic.
-The study found that public opinion of government officials has declined due to a perceived failure to address the coronavirus pandemic.
-As a result only 22% of respondents stated they have complete faith in the government, and just 37% feel that vaccine rollout will be done in an effective manner.
-Read on at Security Infowatch.
+This survey was conducted in late 2020 and early 2021 and asked 1,011 US adults their feelings on the challenges state and local agencies and public safety leaders are experiencing.
+The study found that only 22% of respondents have complete faith in the information provided by local government officials, declining due to a perceived failure to address the coronavirus pandemic.

 Top 10 Posts